Around the Bend

 Thomas: It wasn’t my story exactly.
 It was based on a story that he had told me.
-I modified it with a few things from Charlie’s death.
+I modified it with a few things from Charlie’s life and death.

 Bhaskaran: I also thought so.
 Doctor Amma had told me something about that accident then.
 That is why this story sounded so familiar.
 She had told me that the car was smashed by a lorry.
 She didn’t tell me there was a woman in the car.
 Did that lady also die?

 Thomas: What lady?
 There was no lady there.
 I added that from the story the driver told me.
 He and his stories!
 He was trying to scare me with that!
 He had no idea that I make up stories for a living.

 Bhaskaran: Sir, let’s move out of this house today itself.